Updated: Jul 5

 Everyone is trying to gain an edge over the competition, or at the very least, get a head start on marketing their business.

 Marketing encompasses many different forms of B2C, B2B, or C2C communication & one of the hottest ways to market is through digital marketing.
-Digital marketing can come in the form of social media marketing, SEO, paid ads, influencer marketing, email marketing, etc.
+Digital marketing can include social media marketing, SEO, paid ads, influencer marketing, email marketing, etc.